 by ERIN SPAIN

-With the opening of the new Institute for Augmented Intelligence in Medicine (I.AIM), Feinberg has the opportunity to not only create and implement new AI tools that enhance healthcare, but also to set ethical standards for how these tools are developed and used in the medical profession.
+With the opening of the new Institute for Artificial Intelligence in Medicine (I.AIM), Feinberg has the opportunity to not only create and implement new AI tools that enhance healthcare, but also to set ethical standards for how these tools are developed and used in the medical profession.

 “We can’t afford to ‘move fast and break things,’ because if we break things, people might die,” says institute director Abel Kho, MD.
 “We have to be very thoughtful, from the bottom data layer all the way up to the application layer, to be sure we are doing everything in an ethical, responsible way.”